blinklabs-io/docs/src/content/docs/guides/adder/Examples/004-example-3-watch-an-spo-and-get-an-alert-in-discord.md

 To get Discord notifications when a change occurs to a SPO, we will run the following command in our command prompt:

-> ⚠️ Please adjust the path to your Adder binary if needed.
+> ⚠️ Please adjust the path to your Adder binary if needed. <br>
 > Also adjust the pool id and webhook URL.

 ```